Wind Belt Generator Built for $5 using VHS tape

 The Key Advantages of Windbelt over existing micro-wind turbine technology is not only the cost but simplicity and also the fact that it is good at taking power from turbulent wind flows, i.e. in a built up domestic setting, and it is also very quiet in operation.
 Unlike PV solar panels, wind turbine generators do not scale down so well.
 While large wind turbines can generate huge quantities of electricity very efficiently and relatively cheaply, as the size of the wind turbine is reduced, efficiency reduces and cost per generated watt jumps quite enormously.

-Larger home made versions of the wind-belt are possible, but usually the problem of noise emerges.
+Larger home made versions of the wind belt are possible, but usually the problem of noise emerges.
 In any case, we have to be aware that power potential of these kinds of low-tech energy sources is quite modest.
 That is why they can be used only to supply power to devices with a very low energy consumption or to be used in remote areas where we do not have an alternative.
-If wind-belt DIY project does not satisfy your power hungry devices, please take a look at our mini wind generator DIY project.
+If wind-belt DIY project cannot satisfy your power hungry devices, please take a look at our mini wind generator DIY project.
 As a generator we have used stepper motor scraped from an old 5.25 inch floppy drive…